-Weston Hurd’s lawyers have extensive experience in defending employers’ interests in all aspects of employee-injury claims at the administrative agency level and in all of Ohio’s courts.
-Several of Weston Hurd’s attorneys are former Ohio Assistant Attorney Generals whose work included defending the Industrial Commission and the Bureau of Worker’s Compensation in disability claims involving complex medical issues.
+Weston Hurd’s lawyers defend employers’ interests in all aspects of employee-injury claims at the administrative agency level and in all of Ohio’s courts.

 The attorneys represent companies ranging from small family-owned businesses to Fortune 500 companies as well as state-funded and self-insured employers.
 The attorneys are committed to serving the needs of employers by providing efficient and effective representation that keeps our clients’ best interests, and bottom line, in mind.